 Some of the DaaS platforms limit the full use of their systems.
 Not all of them allow for installation of all programs and tools.
 Users can only work with tools that are hosted on or compatible with their DaaS platform, rather than using any tools to configure their own data processing solutions.
 However, there are solutions on the market that allow you to use every program and tool.

 Renderro is a DaaS solution that can be freely called PC-as-a-service.
 With Renderro Cloud Desktops you can run any software and tasks you would normally do on your standard desktop device.
 The three-steps setup creates a whole cloud workplace for you and your team, and you are good to start working with Renderro in no more than 10 minutes.

 TGX technology, which ensures low latency and performance even at 4K resolution, makes it the ideal remote desktop for high-end graphics workstations and video applications.

 We also do not limit the users in what they can and cannot do on their remote PC.
 We do not put limits on what you can install on your DaaS, so it's up to you to decide how you use the power of our Cloud Desktop.

 Thanks to the fact that our DaaS is hosted by Amazon Web Service, we have the highest possible level of encryption and security guarantees, so that every user can be confident about their files and data.

-If you want to test our cloud based desktop, you now have the option to choose the hardware package that suits you, and with 30 days of free storage and $ 10 for use while using the machine.
+If you want to test our cloud based desktop, you now have the option to choose the hardware package that suits you, and use it with 7 days trial on 'PRO'.

 Bin Locking - Remote Avid Collaboration With Renderro